COLT .45 ACP SEMI-AUTO PISTOLS

 The United States Army adopted the Colt Model 1911 semi-automatic pistol which was in .45 ACP.
 There were various versions made and over 100 years later, some are still in service and new versions are being made.

-In 1914, Canada bought 5,000 of the Commercial models along with special Mills made webbing for use by the Canadian Expeditionary Force (C.E.F. , CEF).
+In 1914, Canada bought 5,000 of the Commercial “Government Model” along with special Mills Equipment Company made webbing for use by the Canadian Expeditionary Force (C.E.F. , CEF).
 Although most collectors and shooters call these “Government Models” 1911s, as they are physcially identical, they are NOT Model of 1911s as they were NOT the U.S. Army model and were NOT so marked.

 This particular set was issued to an officer from New Westminster.
 His name was Courbold as I recall.
 The 1914 dated MILLS webbing was very little used by him, but there is also a different very well worn holster that appears to be the one that he wore in action to carry this pistol.